-The simple first walled in area for animals was created, exclusively with a reason of scientific examination was the London Zoological Gardens in 1828.
+The simple first walled-in area for animals created, exclusively with a reason of scientific examination, was the London Zoological Gardens in 1828.
 From that point forward the quantity of such enclosures in areas and those which are open for the general population has crossed 1000.

-The majority of these zoos, about 80% of them are found in the midst of the city, and for a good cause.
+The majority of these zoos, about 80% of them are found amid the city, and for a good cause.
 However, when such is the situation, there wouldn't have been much space for the animals.

-Let us now have a look to investigate those which do have an immense amount of spaces.
+Let us now have a look to investigate those which do have an immense amount of space.

 Scroll down to take a look at the biggest zoos in India.